 - Limit, segregate, or classify jobs in such a way as to discriminate against a disabled employee

 - Contract or arrange with others to discriminate

 - Utilize discriminatory standards, criteria, or methods of administration

-- Exclude or deny qualified individuals from jobs or benefits on the basis of disability
+- Exclude or deny a qualified applicant or other qualified individuals from jobs or benefits based on disability

-The ADA attempts to strike a balance between the accommodations an employee needs to meet the requirements of a certain job, and the investment and modifications an employer must make in order to accomplish those accommodations.
+The ADA attempts to strike a balance between the accommodations an employee needs to meet the requirements of a particular job and the investment and modifications an employer must make to accomplish those accommodations.

 - Nature and cost of the accommodation